MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 ## Google

-**Google is a powerful search engine, which provides advance search options and its dorks like below.
+**Google is a powerful search engine, which provides advanced search options and its dorks like below.
 **

 - intitle: Use if you want to search for a specific title over the web.( intitle: indexof mp4)